 The team has worked diligently to keep the original charm of the former coffee shop by restoring the existing features, such as painstakingly cleaning and polishing the period light fixtures.
 All of the design choices work to capture the charm of the original interior, while bringing the 1949 facility into the new millennium.

-We can’t wait to welcome you back to make memories with family and friends at The Bluffs once again.
+We hope you enjoy making memories with family and friends at The Bluffs once again.

 The Bluffs Champions